 Many Companion quests in Star Wars: The Old Republic involve some of these (as companions after the first accomplish most of their personal goals off screen to save development time.
 Jaessa Wilsaam kills a sith lord in single combat, despite only being an apprentice herself, Lt.
 Pierce manages to take one of the most fortified stations in history with only a small team of black ops troopers and a small detachment of soldiers, while M1-4X's entire storyline involves ever increasingly awesome deeds of patriotic fervor, starting with capturing an Imperial propaganda specialist through incredibly precise timing, a flimsy window, and a passing speeder, and ending with Capturing an Imperial scientist... with only basic motor functions intact.

-Akuma's Raging Demon attack is never shown onscreen, but it is one of the most epic and powerful moves in the entire Street Fighters series.
+Street Fighter has Akuma's Raging Demon attack.
+It is never shown onscreen, but it is one of the most epic and powerful moves in the entire series.

 The Umbrella corporation in the Resident Evil franchise is portrayed as the evil Mega Corp. that caused the zombie outbreak throughout multiple games.
 The endings of Resident Evil 2 and Resident Evil 3: Nemesis imply that the protagonists are going to take on Umbrella directly, but the closest they ever gotten was Claire storming Umbrella's headquarters at the start of Resident Evil: Code: Veronica and then getting captured quickly.
 By the start of Resident Evil 4, Umbrella gets into trouble with the government and they fall into bankruptcy.
 To rub the salt further into the wound, Jill and Chris in a flashback during Resident Evil 5 are shown to be hunting down the man behind Umbrella, but Wesker intervenes and cuts their plan short.
 A shame that the player never gets to take Umbrella down themselves directly.
 Spencer, the guy behind Umberlla, is shown to be an extremely frail and old man confined to a wheelchair and is killed off by Wesker in a cut scene.

-In Pokemon Mystery Dungeon: Explorers of Sky/Darkness/Time, Team Skull attacks Wigglytuff and attempts to knock him out.
-This fails, and Wigglytuff singlehandedly destroys all three of them without breaking a sweat.
-Team Skull aren't seen in the game again.
+Team Skull attacks Wigglytuff and attempts to knock him out.
+This fails, and Wigglytuff singlehandedly destroys all three of them without breaking a sweat off screen.
+Team Skull is not seen again for a long time.